Hugh Peter

-Hugh Peter (or Peters) (baptized 29 June 1598 – 16 October 1660) was an English preacher, political advisor and soldier who supported the Parliamentary cause during the English Civil War, and became highly influential.
+Hugh Peter (or Peters) (baptized 29 June 1598 – 16 October 1660) was an English preacher, political advisor and soldier who supported the Parliamentary cause during the English Civil War and later the trial and execution of Charles I. Following the Restoration, he was executed as a regicide.

+Peter became highly influential during the English Civil War.
 He employed a flamboyant preaching style that was considered highly effective in furthering the interests of the Puritan cause.

 From a radically Protestant family of Cornwall, England, though of part Dutch origin, Peter emigrated to a Puritan colony in America, where he first rose to prominence.
-After spending time in Holland, he returned to England and became a close associate and propagandist for Oliver Cromwell.
+After spending time in Holland, he returned to England and became a close associate and propagandist for Oliver Cromwell, a contemporary of Peter at Cambridge University.
 Peter may have been the first to propose the trial and execution of Charles I and was believed to have assisted at the beheading.

-Peter unsuccessfully proposed revolutionary changes that would have disestablished the Church of England's role in landholding and strike at the heart of the legal title to property.
-Disagreeing with the war against Protestant Holland and increasingly excluded after Cromwell's death, Peter's former outspokenness meant he faced reprisal following the Restoration and he was hanged, drawn and quartered as a regicide.
+Peter unsuccessfully proposed revolutionary changes that would have disestablished the Church of England's role in landholding and struck at the heart of the legal title to property.
+Disagreeing with the war against Protestant Holland and increasingly excluded after Cromwell's death, Peter's former outspokenness and role in the execution of Charles I meant he faced reprisal following the Restoration and he was hanged, drawn and quartered as a regicide.